pachterlab/kallisto/README.md

 sequencing reads.
 It is based on the novel idea of _pseudoalignment_ for rapidly determining the compatibility of reads with targets, without the need for alignment.
-On benchmarks with standard RNA-Seq data, __kallisto__ can quantify 30 million human reads in less than 3  minutes on a Mac desktop computer using only the read sequences and a transcriptome index that itself takes less than 10 minutes to build.
+On benchmarks with standard RNA-Seq data, __kallisto__ can quantify 30 million human bulk RNA-seq reads in less than 3  minutes on a Mac desktop computer using only the read sequences and a transcriptome index that itself takes less than 10 minutes to build.
 Pseudoalignment of reads preserves the key information needed for quantification, and __kallisto__